Cole9712/Polyglot-project-facial-detection-system/cmpt383.md

 # Facial Decection Web System

-*To project marker(TA): The first build time might be as long as **20 minutes** due to the long compiling time for 'dlib' package, which is a essential library for facial landmark detection.I have tried my best and asked professor for suggestions about resolving this compiling time issue, unfortunately this is the only way so far.
+*To project marker(TA): The first build time might be as long as **20 minutes** due to the long compiling time for 'dlib' package, which is an essential library for facial landmark detection.I have tried my best and asked the professor for suggestions about resolving this compiling time issue, unfortunately this is the only way so far.
 Thank you in advance for spending time deploying it.
 Ports used on localhost are `5555`, `8082` and Vagrant default `2222`, hope this can help you mark other projects while waiting for this project to be compiled.*

 ## Topic Idea